 Do you have a passion for something that isn’t what you are currently doing in your career?
-If so, it may be time to start a side business like the Empress Avenue Shop, or side hustle as many call it.
+If so, it may be time to start a side business like a blog or a shop, or side hustle as many call it.
 Although it may be tempting to want to put 100% of your time and effort into launching a new business, jumping in with both feet is far riskier than working the business on the side while you hang onto the income of your day job.

 While you are building up your side business, you want to keep the job that serves as your primary source of income.
 Without it, you won’t have a steady stream of income from your old job nor will you have a significant amount of revenue from your new business.
 Even if you have a nice cushion of savings set aside, that’s often too much pressure for most people.
 This is the kind of pressure you don’t want when you need to be mentally at your best.

 If you do not currently have a side business, we challenge you to start one to accelerate your career.

 We have created a 48-hour side hustle planner to help you brainstorm your new business idea and take the next step towards your success as a female entrepreneur.
 The planner is 58 pages with detailed action steps that you can take to build your business in only 48 hours.
 Download your copy here.

 Now, let’s look at ways to start a business while working full time.
 Read on to learn our tips!